London Fashion Week Fall 2025: Rent’s Due, But So Is the Fantasy

 Simone Rocha threw it back to her schoolgirl emo days with fringed rugby tops, saccharine-but-sinister dresses, and plush bunny stoles swinging from shoulders.
 “I wanted to look at teenage stereotypes—good girls, bad girls, rugby boys,” she said.
 Jawara Alleyne, another designer entering his “grown-up” era, still kept his beloved punk-meets-pirate DNA intact, blending couture-inspired gowns with spliced polo tops and baggy jeans.
 “Womenswear lets me be the designer I was as a kid, lost in a couture-like dream world,” he mused.

 Erdem’s collection, inspired by and in collaboration with Scottish artist Kaye Donachie, leaned into moody, dreamlike elegance, though with more muted cocktail-appropriate silhouettes than past seasons.
 Meanwhile, DenzilPatrick clashed Edwardian England with club-kid energy (a cherry-red knit cardi is already on my wishlist).
 Harris Reed delivered his usual sculptural theatrics—though a bit more finesse might have sharpened the edges.
 At least he secured Michele Lamy in the FROW.
 Chet Lo gave us a refined take on his aesthetic, but the sex appeal?
 MIA.
-Blame the palette.
+Maybe the palette was to blame.
 Di Petsa’s signature wet-look dresses were as hypnotic as ever, but the show felt like it was chasing too many viral moments at once.
+A lot going on, but hey—it was still gorgeous.

 Richard Quinn did what he does best—delivering dreamy, ultra-romantic gowns in a setting that felt straight out of a Dickensian fever dream.
 Artificial snow blanketed the ground, while a glowing bubble iteration descended from the sky.
 Princess-worthy bridal options were in no short supply—one of which on legendary muse Penelope Tree—and the VICs in the front row were completely entranced.
 My key takeaway?
 To quote Aretha Franklin, “Great gowns, beautiful gowns.”

 A highlight—if a slightly unexpected one—was Paolo Carzana at The Holy Tavern pub in Clerkenwell, where his ethereal, beautifully constructed collection reminded us why we fell for him in the first place.
-Pistachio and peach tones melted into sculptural yet pillow-soft tailoring, though we could’ve done with a few more looks.
+Earthy hues of pistachio, peach, and lavender melted into sculptural yet pillow-soft tailoring, though we could’ve done with a few more looks.
 Post-show, the designer was in tears—an endearing sight.
 Even the bartender had the final word: “Loved it.”

 Debuts made waves, too.
 Daniel W. Fletcher, fresh from Fiorucci (he left last summer), shared his first collection for Chinese-backed Mithridate—his signatures unmistakably intact.
 Pauline Dujancourt delivered mohair-wrapped, cobwebby poetry.
 Grete Henriette wove magic into form-fitting crochet and intricate draping for London’s coolest girls.